|LEONE MICHELE||Cycle: XXXIII |

 :Identification, semantic annotation and comparison of chromatin states in multiple biological conditionsAbstract:

-Inside the cell, the information necessary for the development and proper functioning of most living organisms is contained in the DNA, usually associated with proteins.
-In fact, DNA sequences of about 150 base pairs are wrapped around special proteins, termed histones, to form nucleosomes, the basic building blocks of chromatin .
+The information necessary for the development and proper functioning of most living organisms is contained in the DNA, usually associated with proteins.
+In fact, DNA sequences of about 150 base pairs are wrapped around special proteins, termed histones, to form nucleosomes, the basic building blocks of chromatin (van Steensel, 2011).
+Histone modifications lead to chromatin condensation and expose DNA to the binding with transcription factors (TFs) and many other proteins, leading to the change in gene expression.
 In the last decades, researchers have started cataloguing chromatin proteins and their modifications.
-This has led to the identification of a number of chromatin modifications or “marks” and the discovery of many regulatory elements throughout the genome .
-Chromatin, once considered as a simple scaffold to package DNA into each cell, has started to be considered as a dynamic component in the genome organization, as well as in a multiplicity of functions in genome regulation.
+This has led to the identification of several chromatin modifications or “marks” and the discovery of many regulatory elements throughout the genome (Baker, 2011).
 Many studies have been carried out with the aim of simplifying chromatin complexity by dividing it into a certain number of chromatin-states, to capture known classes of genomic elements.
-In the first approaches, researchers began probing where modifications occur on the genome.
-In these attempts, they mainly looked for regions containing a particular modification mark, or a combination of two or three marks .
-More recently, researchers have begun to take a more systematic approach: identifying, in a few specific well known genomes, dozens of marks across the genome, computationally finding their recurring combinations and grouping them into states.
-In the next future, chromatin-states mapping is expected to reveal a multitude of key aspects of genome functions, and help understanding the biomolecular mechanisms that regulate these functions.
-Project goal
+These states, therefore, can regulate transcription in each cell type under specific conditions and are highly correlated to a multi-level set of functional genomic elements.
+In fact, they usually include known classes of genomic features, such as promoters, enhancers, and transcribed, repressed, and repetitive regions (de Pretis and Pelizzola, 2014).
+In the first approaches to discover these states, researchers began probing where modifications occur on the genome.
+In these attempts, they mainly looked for regions in which a specific mark, or a combination of few of them, were present in greater frequency (Heintzman et al., 2009).
+More recently, researchers have begun to take a more systematic approach: identifying multiple marks in a specific region or throughout the genome, computationally finding where their combinations occur and grouping these combinations into states.

-The developed computational method, applied on the publicly available data, generates, as a result, a catalog of chromatin states through the full genome of a large number of biological tissues and disease/healthy conditions semantically categorized.
-In the next development of the project, genomic profiles of chromatin states in different conditions will be compared, and their specific variations in the different conditions extracted and biologically evaluated.
-Furthermore, preliminary results will be enhanced along several aspects, such as using a higher characterization of chromatin, considering a higher number of chromatin states or using multiple histone marks to improve the accuracy of the derived information.
-References
+Results The developed computational method, applied on the publicly available data, generates as a result a catalogue of chromatin states through the full genome of a large number of biological tissues and disease/healthy conditions semantically categorized.
+A great amount of genomic profiles of chromatin states in different conditions was compared, as well as their specific variations in the different conditions extracted.
+After promising results, the pipeline was enhanced along several aspects, such as using a higher characterization of chromatin, considering a higher number of chromatin states, using multiple histone marks, and adding transcription factors for the generation of the chromatin states, in order to improve the accuracy of the derived information.
+The next step will be to incorporate this procedure into the GMQL system to perform an automated data integration solution that integrate, replicates, and analyse large volumes of data in order to generate a highly reproducible method that allows to visualize the results of the enrichment analysis performed on the clusters of the chromatin state regions generated by HMM.